-Abstract In this work we present computational methods dealing with dynamical systems.
+Abstract In this work we present computational methods for examining dynamical systems.
 We focus on those systems being characterized by slow-fast vector fields or corresponding differential algebraic equations that commonly occur in physical applications.
-In the latter one usually considers a manifold of admissible physical states and a vector field describing the evolution of the physical system over time.
-The manifold is embedded within a higher-dimensional space and is implicitly defined by a system of equations.
-Certain physical systems, such as so-called relaxation oscillators, perform sudden jumps in their state evolution which are difficult to model.
-The main contribution of the present work is to approach this problem from a geometric perspective which provides not only a qualitative analysis but also produces quantitative results.
-We describe techniques for explicitly computing parametrizations of the implicitly defined manifold and of the relevant jump and hit sets.
-This allows us to compute the dynamical evolution of the system including the aforementioned jump phenomena.
-As main tools we use homotopy approaches in conjunction with tools from differential geometry such as geodesic polar coordinates.
-We discuss how to numerically realize and how to apply them to several examples from mechanics, electrical engineering and biology.
+In the latter ones scientists usually consider a manifold of admissible physical states and a vector field describing the time evolution of the physical system.
+The manifold is typically implicitly defined within a higher-dimensional space by a system of equations.
+Certain physical systems, such as relaxation oscillators, perform sudden jumps in their state evolution when they are forced into an unstable state.
+The main contribution of the present work is to model the dynamical evolution incorporating the jumping behavior from a perspective of computational geometry which not only provides a qualitative analysis but also produces quantitative results.
+We use geodesic polar coordinates (GPC) to numerically obtain explicit parametrizations of the implicitly defined manifold and of the relevant jump and hit sets.
+Moreover, to deal with the possibly high co-dimension of the considered implicitly defined manifold we sketch how GPC in combination with the cut locus concept can be used to numerically obtain an essentially injective global parametrization.
+This allows us to parametrize and visualize the dynamical evolution of the system including the aforementioned jump phenomena.
+As main tools we use homotopy approaches in conjunction with concepts from differential geometry.
+We discuss how to numerically realize and how to